 The Bar Assign menu option allows the user to assign specific points to the individual bars in the bar graph display.
-In the Display menu, use the UP (\uparrow) or DOWN (\downarrow) Arrow Keys to highlight the Bar Assign menu option and press ENTER.
+In the Display menu, use the UP (-) or DOWN (-) Arrow Keys to highlight the Bar Assign menu option and press ENTER.
 "Bar 1 = PT X" will be displayed.
-The bars are numbered from left to right as they appear on the screen, with the left most bar being number 1.
-Use the UP (\uparrow) or DOWN (\downarrow) Arrow Keys to select the point corresponding to Bar 1 and press ENTER or EXIT to return without affecting the bar.
-Do the same for Bars 2 - 6.
-Note that selecting point 0 effectively turns the bar off but does not remove it from the display.
+Use the UP (-) or DOWN (-) Arrow Keys to select the point corresponding to Bar 1 and press ENTER or EXIT to return without affecting the bar.
+Do the same for Bars 2 - C. Note that selecting point 0 effectively turns the bar off but does not remove it from the display.
+If "Bar X = PT 0" is selected, the top of Bar X will be blank.
 Once all bars have been assigned, press EXIT to return to the Display menu.